python/cpython/Doc/library/urllib.parse.rst

    the optional parameter *doseq* is evaluates to *True*, individual ``key=value`` pairs separated by ``'&'`` are generated for each element of the value sequence for the key.
 The order of parameters in the encoded string will match the order of parameter tuples in the sequence.
-This module provides the functions :func:`parse_qs` and :func:`parse_qsl` which are used to parse query strings into Python data structures.

-   When *query* parameter is a :class:`str`, the *safe*, *encoding* and *error* parameters are sent the :func:`quote_plus` for encoding.
+   When *query* parameter is a :class:`str`, the *safe*, *encoding* and *error* parameters are passed down to :func:`quote_plus` for encoding.

+   To reverse this encoding process, :func:`parse_qs` and :func:`parse_qsl` are provided in this module to parse query strings into Python data structures.

    .. versionchanged:: 3.2
       Query parameter supports bytes and string objects.